11 Best Universal Studios Japan Rides for Adults

 Harry Potter and the Forbidden Journey is the main attraction in The Wizarding World of Harry Potter and one of the best rides at Universal Japan.

-It takes place inside Hogwarts Castle, and I enjoyed the walk through the castle seeing Dumbledore’s office, classrooms, and talking paintings (in Japanese!) as much as the ride itself.
+It takes place inside Hogwarts Castle, and I enjoy the walk through the castle seeing Dumbledore’s office, classrooms, and talking paintings (in Japanese!) as much as the ride itself.

 It’s a 3D ride but glasses aren’t needed as you are immersed in the world of Hogwarts, taking part in a Quidditch game, feeling the heat of a dragon’s fire on your face, and even getting spit at by giant spiders.